 Gold and Silver Exploration in British Columbia’s Golden Triangle

 Golden Ridge Resources Ltd. (TSXV:GLDN,FWB:44G) is an exploration company focused on acquiring and advancing mineral properties in British Columbia.
-Golden Ridge owns two projects in British Columbia and has optioned its third property in the Yukon to Fireweed Zinc (TSXV:FWZ).
+Golden Ridge owns three projects in British Columbia and has optioned its fourth property in the Yukon to Fireweed Zinc (TSXV:FWZ).

 Golden Ridge Resources’ wholly-owned Hank gold–copper–silver project is located in British Columbia’s Golden Triangle and hosts two types of mineralization: high-grade epithermal-style gold-silver veins and bulk tonnage alkalic copper-gold porphyries.
 In 2018, Golden Ridge Resources intercepted 319 meters grading 0.34 percent copper, 0.42 g/t gold and 2.20 g/t silver at the Williams zone and 20 meters grading 11.63 g/t gold and 13.8 g/t silver at the Boiling zone.
 The company is focused on drilling in three locations during its upcoming work program at the Hank property: Williams zone, Boiling zone and Creek zone.